ricktuoy/chem21platform/README.md

 ### Environment variables

-The `setenv.template.sh` template contains the details of all needed env variables, which you can populate with your own settings.
+The `setenv.template.sh` template contains the details of all needed env variables for deployment.
+The `local.postactivate.template` is similar, but for local development - add copy to `bin/postactivate` in you local virtualenv directory.

+You can populate them with your own settings.
 A quick description:

 #### Django secret key